 Most architects work full time and many work additional hours, especially when facing deadlines.
 Self-employed architects may have more flexible work hours.

-Employment of architects is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of architects is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

 For information about careers in architecture, visit